How Can I Detect Glaucoma If There Are No Initial Symptoms?

 - The technician or ocular photographer will have you rest your head on a chinrest and look straight at a target.
 The machine will then focus on your optic nerve and scan the area in order to measure the thickness of each direction.
 Your doctor will be able to view these results and assess progression of glaucoma by comparing this results with any past or future test results.

 - This test measures and maps your visual fields.
 Perimetry testing can draw a map of your visual fields and show you where you may have lost vision, especially your peripheral (or side) vision, which is the vision usually affected by early damage to the optic nerve from glaucoma.

 - The most commonly used test for perimetry is the Humphrey Field Analyzer (pictured at right).
 The machine resembles a large bowl.
 One eye is covered with a patch and the other eye remains stationary and focused straight ahead.
 Small white lights of varying sizes and intensities will flash at different locations around the bowl.
 You will be instructed to press a button whenever you see a flashing light.
 By recording which lights you see and which ones you do not, it creates a map of your visual field.

-For more detailed and patient-centered information about ophthalmoscopy, tonometry, pachymetry, perimetry, and gonioscopy, see Discovering the Sneak Thief: Diagnosing Glaucoma in VisionAware’s new Patient’s Guide to Living with Glaucoma and El descubrimiento del ladrón silencioso: El diagnóstico de glaucoma in Guía del Paciente: Vivir con Glaucoma.
+For more detailed and patient-centered information about ophthalmoscopy, tonometry, pachymetry, perimetry, OCT, and gonioscopy, check Discovering the Sneak Thief: Diagnosing Glaucoma in VisionAware’s new Patient’s Guide to Living with Glaucoma and El descubrimiento del ladrón silencioso: El diagnóstico de glaucoma in Guía del Paciente: Vivir con Glaucoma.